Gloria, Oriental Mindoro: History

 The name of the following barangays were changed: Bulbugan to Santa Maria; Dalagan to San Antonio; Malusak to Narra; Batingan to A. Bonifacio; Tubag to Macario Adriatico; Tinalunan to Gaudencio Antonino; Langang to Santa Theresa and Calamundingan to Lucio Laurel.
 The new barangays of Bulaklakan and Alma Villa were created later.
 In 1968, a legal entity called "GLORIA REALTY & DEV.
 CORP."
 (Gloria Realty Development Corporation) donated two hectares to the municipality, and this became the site of the Municipal Building in 1972.
 Under the leadership of Mayor Jamilla, the municipality later bought a ten-hectare lot, which became the site of the Municipal Cemetery, Sports Center, Agricultural Center and Breeding Station, and the Medicare Hospital.

+In late 2009, the "extension classes"/Annex of Malamig National High School (MNHS-EC) in the town proper, was converted to an altogether new high school and accordingly named after/memorialized President Macapagal.

+Her daughter, the namesake of the municipality, was the then current president.
+The classes were operating as early as 9 years prior in the block where the original public market [now home to Institute of Science and Technology & MDRRMO] was situated and adjacent block where the Jesus V. Punzalan Mutli-purpose Gymnasium currently is, in makeshift arrangements.
+In front of the said gymnasium, some "rooms" composed of a mix of nipa, coconut leaves and cogon (for roofing and walls) and bamboo for structure reinforcements, were constructed & used to accommodate student demand.

 In October 2016, anticrime crusader Zenaida Luz, 51 was shot dead at Barangay Maligaya by the then Police Chief of Socorro and another policeman assigned to the province's Provincial Public Safety Company, disguised a "riding-in-tandem".
 They were allowed to post a million pesos bail and returned to active service(albeit on a limited/restricted basis such as not being authorized to carry & draw their service firearm).
 Over three years later, they were acquitted by the trial court for the prosecution's failure to prove their guilt beyond reasonable doubt.
 The petitioners intend to appeal [all the way to the Supreme Court].
 Luz's sister, Perlita alleges that the suspects tried to pay them 2.5 million pesos to drop the case and the policemen who nabbed them also received threats.

 Geography

 Gloria is located 77 km from the provincial capital, Calapan.

-It is one of the 7 towns comprising Oriental Mindoro's second district.
+It is one of the 7 towns comprising Oriental Mindoro's second congressional district.
 On its north lies its mother town Pinamalayan, on the west is the town of Sablayan in Occidental Mindoro.
-On the south is the town of Bansud, while on the east is the Tablas Strait.
+In the south is the town of Bansud, while on the east is the Tablas Strait.